micom-dev/q2-micom/docs/README.md

                           --o-visualization fit.qzv
 ```

-We could define a continous phenotype with `--p-variable-type continuous` or use for minimal import fluxes with `--p-flux-type import`.
+We could define a continuous phenotype with `--p-variable-type continuous` or use for minimal import fluxes with `--p-flux-type import`.

 The visualization now shows which production fluxes are predictive of the phenotype.